rhelsing/accord_documentation/cultural_values_overview.md

 #Cultural Values

 The following are Accord team value statements.
-These should guide each individuals decision making when combined with declared roles and company initiatives at any given time.
+These should guide each individuals decision making when combined with quarterly roles and company initiatives at any given time.
 If you are unsure of the your role or company initiative related to your role, ask!
 When deciding between several paths forward, analyze if the certain paths can be eliminated due to conflicts with these statements.
 This is a living document.
 We do not want to have multiple, underlying, hidden and conflicting value statements that will hinder our success and cohesion.
 If you disagree with any of the following statements, let's have a discussion.
 We are seeking team alignment so let's get on the same page instead of building our culture on eroding soil.

 ##we are a culture of doers, learners, teachers.